tanyaweaver/python-dev-accelerator/source/assignments/day11/scraper.rst

 The complexity of this webservice means the easiest way to extract this information is to submit a search manually and then copy the URL that results.

-The outcome of this should be a domain name and path to the search results page and a set of *query parameters* available to be used.
-Begin by recording these as all-caps constants at the top of your ``scraper.py`` file:
+After you've done this, you should know the domain name and path to the search results page and know the set of *query parameters* available to be used (along with some default values).
+Begin by recording these three items as *constants* at the top of your ``scraper.py`` file:

 .. hidden-code-block:: python
     :label: Peek At a Solution